-5.5.1 The Contamination Assessment Plan (CAP) was approved by EPD 17th February 2006.
+- 5.5.1 The Contamination Assessment Plan (CAP) was approved by EPD 17th February 2006.
 Site investigation was carried out on 14th and 15th February 2006.
 Site audit was carried out with IEC on 14th February 2006 with the Contractor's representatives.
 The CAP was approved on 17th February 2006.
-The Contamination Assessment Report (CAR) and Remediation Action Plan (RAP) were approved on 18th August 2006.
-Remedial work for the contaminated soil located at the Hotspot L3 (Hole 18) is required to be implemented properly according to the RAP.
-A Final Site Remediation Report (FSRR) will be submitted once all remediation measures were implemented on site.
+The Contamination Assessment Report (CAR) and Remediation Action Plan (RAP) were approved on 18th August 2006. - 5.5.2 Remedial work for the contaminated soil located at the Hotspot L3 (Hole 18) is required to be implemented properly according to the RAP.
+A confirmation pilot trial on the ratio of cement and contaminated soil was carried out during the reporting month.
+According to the Contractor's submitted methodology, the contaminated soil will be transferred from Hole 18 to Hole 17 for remediation.
+It is because that Hole 17 is the major fill area and the remediation soil to cement mixture can be used a general fill material.
+The full scale remediation work will be carried in the next reporting month (4th Oct 2006).
+A Final Site Remediation Report (FSRR) will be prepared by the Contractor and submitted once all remediation measures were implemented on site.